 Steroid nasal sprays: use in pregnancy and breastfeeding

-The use of steroid nasal sprays in pregnancy is restricted under the advice from a GP.
+The use of steroid nasal sprays in pregnancy is restricted under the advice of a GP.
 Pregnant women who wish to use steroid nasal sprays need to speak to a doctor to get appropriate advice.

-NHS informs that steroid nasal sprays are safe to use when breastfeeding and during pregnancy; however, patients should get medical advice in the first instance.
+NHS informs that steroid nasal sprays are safe to use when breastfeeding and during pregnancy; however, patients should get medical advice in the first instance

 List of steroid nasal sprays for hayfever